18 Simple Work Lunch Ideas That Will Save You Money

 And it’s true, buying lunch every day can really add up.
 Why pay up to $10 for a sandwich when you can make yourself it for $2?

-So why do we need to be reminded to save money by taking our lunch to work and why is it so unappealing?
+So why is taking our lunch to work so unappealing?

-And twelve years of warm, soggy schoolbag sandwiches doesn’t leave us enthused to continue the habit into our working life.
+And twelve years of warm, soggy schoolbag sandwiches don’t leave us enthused to continue the habit into our working life.

 But lunches don’t have to be soggy or boring.
 Here are some of my tips for un-boring lunches.